GBTC Butterfly Strategy

 GBTC (Grayscale Bitcoin Trust ETF), in the Financial Services sector, (Asset Management - Cryptocurrency industry), listed on AMEX.

-Grayscale Bitcoin Trust ETF is solely and passively invested in Bitcoin.
-Its investment objective is to reflect the value of Bitcoin held by the Trust, less expenses and other liabilities.
-Bitcoin is a digital asset that is created and transmitted through the operations of the peer-to-peer Bitcoin Network, a decentralized network of computers that operates on cryptographic protocols.
-The Bitcoin Network allows people to exchange tokens of value, Bitcoins, which are recorded on a public transaction ledger known as a Blockchain.
+The Grayscale Bitcoin Trust ETF offers dedicated, passive investment exposure solely to Bitcoin.
+Its primary goal is to replicate the market price of the Bitcoin assets held by the Trust, net of all associated costs and financial obligations.
+Bitcoin itself is a digital asset, brought into existence and circulated via the peer-to-peer Bitcoin Network.
+This network operates as a decentralized collection of computers, secured by cryptographic protocols, allowing users to exchange Bitcoins—digital tokens of value—which are permanently recorded on a transparent public transaction ledger known as a Blockchain.

-A beta of 2.23 indicates GBTC has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 2.18 indicates GBTC has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+GBTC pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a butterfly on GBTC?